Fattoresaimon/I2CNavKey/README.md

+## Licensing

+Hardware and firmware are licensed under GPL-3 license Documentation is licensed under a Creative Commons BY-SA 4.0 international license

 **If you want to donate for my work, i would really appreciate it.
 You can donate here with this link.
 Thank you!**

 [![donate](https://www.paypalobjects.com/en_US/i/btn/btn_donateCC_LG.gif)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=5DX7BCX7JD5SL)